and Lardworks Fiber & Glass Studio.

 before making an appointment!

 We do not charge a fee per person to visit our farm.
 We do however appreciate donations or store/gallery shoppers!
+You can now make an online donation prior to your visit, Click Here.

 Tours usually take between 45 minutes to an hour.
 Just depends on the visitors.